 If you are fascinated with stories like this, check this out for more enchanting tales from Meghalaya.

-Living Root bridges
+Living Root bridges in Cherrapunji

 This is a brilliant piece of bio-engineering practiced by the locals.
 The aerial roots of rubber trees made to grow through betel tree trunks placed across rivers until the fig roots attach themselves to the other side.
 In addition, sticks, stones, and other objects are used to stabilize the growing bridge.
 This process can take up to 15 years to complete and holds about 50 people at a time.
 As long as the tree they are formed from remains healthy, they naturally self-strengthen as their component roots grow thicker.
 It is fascinating, isn’t it?